His mother said to the servants, “Whatever he says to you, do it.” John 2:5

 13 Delilah said to Samson, “Until now, you have mocked me and told me lies.
 Tell me with what you might be bound.”

 He said to her, “If you weave the seven locks of my head with the fabric on the loom.”

 14 She fastened it with the pin, and said to him, “The Philistines are on you, Samson!”
 He awakened out of his sleep, and plucked away the pin from the beam and the fabric.

 Delilah Discovers the Secret

 15 She said to him, “How can you say, ‘I love you,’ when your heart is not with me?
 You have mocked me these three times, and have not told me where your great strength lies.”

-16 When she pressed him daily with her words and urged him, his soul was troubled to death.
-17 He told her all his heart and said to her, “No razor has ever come on my head; for I have been a Nazirite to God from my mother’s womb.
-If I am shaved, then my strength will go from me and I will become weak, and be like any other man.”
+16 She pressed him daily with her words and urging until he was sick to death of it.
+17 He told her everything in his heart and said to her, “No razor has ever come on my head; for I have been a Nazirite to God from my mother’s womb.
+If I am shaved, then my strength will go from me, and I will become weak, and be like any other man.”

-18 When Delilah saw that he had told her all his heart, she sent and called for the leaders of the Philistines, saying, “Come up this once, for he has told me all his heart.”
+18 When Delilah saw that he had told her everything in his heart, she sent for the leaders of the Philistines, saying, “Come up this once, for he has told me everything in his heart.”
 Then the leaders of the Philistines came up to her and brought the money in their hand.
-19 She made him sleep on her knees; and she called for a man and shaved off the seven locks of his head; and she began to afflict him, and his strength went from him.
+19 She made him sleep on her knees; and she called for a man and shaved off the seven locks of his head; and she began to subdue him, and his strength went from him.
 20 She said, “The Philistines are upon you, Samson!”